Friday, January 14, 2022

 Now, GPS is great.
 When it works.

-So what the actual good is GPS unless it can get you somewhere, preferably where you want to go and not Omaha instead?
+So what good is GPS unless it can get you somewhere, preferably where you want to go and not Omaha instead?

 It’s not a fair argument to say that I’m spoiled because of GPS, because when I didn’t have it, it never occurred to me to need it.
 I never once, thought, my god, I wish I had some technology that would tell me which of these two roads to take.